It’s Monday. It’s overcast. Weather is cooler than it was this past weekend.

 Chicken Enchiladas in Green Chili Sauce (Makes a dozen enchiladas)

-- 1 pound ground chicken or equivalent in diced/chunked boneless, skinless chicken breast or shredded, cooked chicken
+- 1 pound ground chicken breast or equivalent in diced/chunked boneless, skinless chicken breast or shredded, cooked chicken

 - 8 ounces cream cheese (suggest Greek yogurt cream cheese, reduced fat Neufchâtel, or fat free cream cheese; regular cream cheese makes it too rich tasting, IMO)